sashacmc/face-rec-tools/README.md

 And specify a folder which you want to recognize.
 ![face_rec_screen_1](https://user-images.githubusercontent.com/28735879/104759965-fa22e580-5760-11eb-9e18-e20cc340c96f.png)

-First time recognition will take a while, because of loading necessary models.
+First time the recognition will take a while, because of loading necessary models.

 After first recognition you will get all faces as unknown.
 ![face_rec_screen_3](https://user-images.githubusercontent.com/28735879/104760428-a1a01800-5761-11eb-9765-cf036d2639f7.png)